rikikoo/lem_in/README.md

 More than anything else, I learned that I should not trust blindly on suggestions like "the EK algo is the way to go here".
 Yeah, it eventually turned out to be a variation of EK, but before I had thought through the problem myself and tried to implement it without understanding what it produces or what we are even trying to produce, a lot of time and motivation was wasted.

-Overall a great project that taught about optimization, graphs and algorithms through research and of course writing them out and getting it to work.
+Overall a great project that taught optimization, graphs and algorithms through research and of course writing them out and getting it to work.
 But also the toughest yet.
 I completed over half of the next, supposedly "harder" project before I finished this one, while also doing extra-curricular side-projects.
 Definitely harder than it should be at this point of learning algorithms.